theurgi/help/examples/extending-built-ins/README.md

 # Extending built-in Generators

-In this example we'll extend the built-in `heading` `Generator` to render uppercase text with a padded, colored background.
+In this example we extend the built-in `heading` Generator to render uppercase text with a padded, colored background.
 Extending built-ins is useful for customization, reuse, and portability.
+For more info on Generators see the [API docs](https://github.com/theurgi/help#generator).

 <br>